Overview

 In the lush region of Perthshire you’ll visit Killiecrankie, site of a battle which took place in 1689 during the first Jacobite Rising.
 In the churchyard in the quaint village of Old Blair lies the grave of ‘Bonnie Dundee’ who led the Jacobite forces to victory at Killiecrankie but died from the wounds he suffered in battle.

-You may want to visit Blair Castle, the ancestral home of Lord George Murray who led the Jacobites to their defeat in the Battle of Culloden.
+Later, visit Blair Castle, the ancestral home of Lord George Murray who led the Jacobites to their defeat in the Battle of Culloden.
 Blair Castle is the home of the Dukes of Atholl, the only clan that have their own private army, The Atholl Highlanders.
 The castle itself is open to the public and has its own Jacobite exhibition.

 Travelling further into the Highlands you’ll enter the interior courtyard of the ominous Ruthven Barracks near Kingussie, a fortress built to house the government army following the 1715 rising and subsequently destroyed by the Jacobites as they retreated from the Battle of Culloden.